HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 triggered by an infrared sensor, sensitive to objects up to 11m (35ft)

-away – when triggered by the movement of an animal it fires a three
+away – when triggered by movement it fires a three

 second jet of cold water from its sprinkler head.
 Mr Bryant explains